Code-Institute-Submissions/WaseemRabah-project1/README.md

     + #### Media

+    - The menu images were taken from [Bubbleteashop](https://bubbleteashop.com/).
-    - All the images for the website were taken from [Freepik](https://www.freepik.com/).
+    - All other images were taken from [Freepik](https://www.freepik.com/).

     + #### Tools